Top Long Range Scopes for 6.5 Creedmoor

-Well, it’s certainly one of the main contenders for sure.
-While this scope is advertised as being “tactical”, it is more likely they only thing tactical about it is a desire to market it to more people.
+Well, it’s undoubtedly one of the leading contenders for sure.
+While this scope is advertised as being “tactical”, it is more likely the only thing tactical about it is a desire to market it to more people.

-The Vortex Viper is one of the best long range scopes for 6.5 Creedmoor for a number of reasons.
+The Vortex Viper is one of the best long-range scopes for 6.5 Creedmoor for several reasons.

-While no scope is perfect, we find that the basic second focal plane construction allows for a higher grade scope at a lower price compared to other competitors.
+While no scope is perfect, the basic second focal plane construction allows for a higher grade scope at a lower price compared to other competitors.

 By building a fairly standard scope, Vortex was able to beef up construction and optical clarity while keeping within a reasonable price point.

 While the Viper is somewhat pricey for what you get, it is plenty acceptable for a 6.5-20×50 second focal plane scope.

 6.5 Creedmoor demands an enormous scope to shoot small groups at long ranges.
 We really liked the big 50mm objective lens, which is essential for a clear image at the thousand-yard distances 6.5 Creedmoor is capable of, and the 30mm tube is the only logical pairing with an oversized objective lens.

 The magnification range is also excellent, making this an ideal hunting or match target shooting scope.
 The mil-dot calibration is pretty standard and a popular way to calculate the distance to your target.

 Of course, what makes the Vortex Viper an excellent scope for 6.5 Creedmoor also makes it a bit overbearing in some cases.